 Improve Self-Compassion and Self-Care.

 Clingy lovers tend to internalize criticism from others and talk to themselves in the same way.
 I used to beat myself up ruthlessly.
 But beating yourself up is never a fair fight.
-That’s why practicing self-compassion will help improve your self-worth, which will improve how you express your emotions and honor your needs.
+That’s why practicing self-compassion will help improve your self-worth.
+Then, this improves how you express your emotions and honor your needs.
 For exercises and lessons on how to increase self-compassion check out Self-Compassion: The Proven Power of Being Kind to Yourself.

 When I used to be clingy, I did not take care of myself well.
-I rarely got enough sleep.
-I overworked myself (100-hour work weeks).
-I drank alcohol practically every night and so much more.
-As I started to become more secure in response to therapy, I began eating healthier, making a consistent bedtime for myself, and giving myself healthy amounts of exercise.
+I rarely got enough sleep, I overworked myself (100-hour work weeks), I drank alcohol practically every night, and so much more.
+As I started to become more secure in response to therapy, I developed healthier habits.
+I began eating healthier, making a consistent bedtime for myself, and giving myself healthy amounts of exercise.

 Our self-worth is often reflected in how we care for ourselves.